jfrog/tome/docs/features/vault.md

     tome_output.info(f"{my_vault.read(name=args.name)}")
 ```

-Of course, we can create a secret inside our commnads using the same API.
+Of course, we can create a secret inside our command using the same API.

 ```python
 from tome.command import tome_command